FFFiend/outbreaks_in_toronto/README.md

 -   `scripts` contains the R scripts used to simulate, download and clean data.

 # Note on LLM Usage
-ChatGPT-3.5 was used to aid in simulating the data used in the investigation.
-More specifically, it was used within ```scripts/00-simulate_data.R```.
+ChatGPT-3.5 was used to aid in simulating the data used in the investigation, as well as to help generate plots used in the paper.
 A detailed log of the usage can be found in ```inputs/llm/usage.txt```.